HDR & Exposure7 min readJanuary 12, 2026

 Use a tripod — always

-HDR merging requires all exposures to be from exactly the same camera position.
-Even slight movement between frames creates ghosting artifacts.
+HDR merging requires all exposures from exactly the same camera position.
+Even slight movement between frames creates ghosting.
 A tripod is non-negotiable for interior brackets.

 Set your bracket increment correctly

-For interiors, a 1-stop or 1.5-stop increment between frames works well.
-For scenes with extreme dynamic range (very bright windows in dark rooms), 2 stops per increment may be needed.
-Most cameras allow you to set this in AEB settings.
+For interiors, 1-stop or 1.5-stop increments work well.
+For extreme dynamic range (very bright windows in dark rooms), 2 stops per increment may be needed.
+Most cameras let you set this in AEB settings.

-RAW files contain significantly more data than JPEGs, giving the merge algorithm more to work with when blending exposures.
-The difference in output quality between RAW and JPEG brackets is noticeable, especially in the shadow and highlight transitions.
+RAW files contain significantly more data than JPEGs, giving the merge algorithm more to work with.
+The difference in output quality between RAW and JPEG brackets is noticeable, especially in shadow and highlight transitions.

 Stabilize your camera before shooting

-Turn off image stabilization when on a tripod — IS/VR systems can actually introduce subtle movement between bracket frames.
-Use a remote shutter release or 2-second timer delay to minimize vibration from pressing the shutter button.
+Turn off image stabilization when on a tripod — IS/VR can introduce subtle movement between frames.
+Use a remote shutter release or 2-second timer delay to minimize vibration.

 When to use HDR vs. single exposure